What Are Flavonoids and What Do They Do?

 The Role of Flavonoids in Disease Prevention

-Flavonoids do more than just promote heart health; they are also involved in preventing various diseases.
-Studies have shown that they can help protect against certain types of cancer, including lung and breast cancer.
-They can also help manage and prevent neurodegenerative diseases, like Alzheimer’s and Parkinson’s.
+Flavonoids are also involved in preventing various diseases.
+Studies have shown that they can help protect against certain types of cancer and may help manage neurodegenerative diseases, like Alzheimer’s and Parkinson’s.
+Moreover, flavonoids can assist in managing diabetes by improving blood sugar control and insulin sensitivity.
+They also have antimicrobial properties and have been implicated in the prevention of osteoporosis and age-related eye diseases.

 Natural Sources of Flavonoids and Their Effects